lights7/ai-math-to-obsidian/README.md

+# Obsidian Plugin: Copy Ai Math into Obsidian

+This is a simple plugin can copy ChatGPT and Grok's Math equations to Obsidian.

-# Obsidian Plugin: Convert KaTeX to MathJax
+It was forked from [Darko Pejakovic's Convert KaTeX to MathJax plugin]{https://github.com/pejakovic/obsidian-convert-katex-to-mathjax}, which can copy ChatGPT's KaTeX into Obsidian's MathJax.

-A simple plugin for [Obsidian](https://obsidian.md) that converts KaTeX notation to MathJax, ensuring seamless use of mathematical expressions copied from sources like OpenAI's ChatGPT.

 ---

 ## **Why This Plugin?**

-  ChatGPT and other platforms often render mathematical expressions using [**KaTeX**](https://katex.org), while Obsidian uses [**MathJax**](https://www.mathjax.org) for mathematical notation.
+  ChatGPT and other platforms often render mathematical expressions using [**KaTeX**](https://katex.org) or just Latex, while Obsidian uses [**MathJax**](https://www.mathjax.org) for mathematical notation.
 This discrepancy can lead to formatting issues when copying and pasting content.

-This plugin eliminates the hassle by automatically converting KaTeX expressions to MathJax, making it easier to integrate ChatGPT-generated content or other KaTeX-based math into your Obsidian vault.
+This plugin eliminates the hassle by automatically converting either Latex or KaTeX expressions to MathJax, making it easier to integrate ChatGPT or Grok generated content or other KaTeX-based math into your Obsidian vault.

 ---

 ## **Features**

-- **Default paste conversion**: Automatically converts KaTeX expressions on paste (toggleable via settings).
+- **Default paste conversion**: Automatically converts Katex or Latex
 - **Command Palette Actions**:
-  - **Paste with conversion**: Manually paste KaTeX content with MathJax conversion applied.
+  - **Paste with conversion**: Manually paste KaTeX or Latex content with MathJax conversion applied.
-  - **Convert current text file**: Convert all KaTeX expressions in the current note to MathJax.
+  - **Convert current text file**: Convert all KaTeX or Latex expressions in the current note to MathJax.
-  - **Convert all files**: Batch-convert KaTeX expressions in every markdown file across your vault.
+  - **Convert all files**: Batch-convert Latex or KaTeX expressions in every markdown file across your vault.
 - Easy toggle to enable or disable automatic conversion.
 - Works seamlessly with clipboard operations.